codybuell/mit/README.md

     todo.sh mit [@context]

 Specifying a context is optional but can be helpful if you define MITs for multiple contexts.
+MITs will be grouped by day with any old incomplete MITs listed under "Past Due:".

 Format
 ------